Combinatorial degree version of a generalized $\mathbb{Z}_p$-Tucker's lemma with a combinatorial proof: Introduction

 \end{theorem}

-It is worth mentioning that, this is a purely combinatorial result and unlike usual Hopf trace formula, this theorem (Theorem~\ref{t1.10}) does not involve any homology and holds for any coefficient ring $R$ and not just fields (although, throughout this paper we use $\mathbb{Z}$ as the coefficient ring, our proof of Theorem~\ref{t1.10} works for any ring as well).
+It is worth mentioning that, this is a purely combinatorial identity and unlike the Hopf trace formula (see \cite{bredon, munkres}), Theorem~\ref{t1.10} does not involve any homology and holds for any coefficient ring $R$, not just fields (although, throughout this paper we use $\mathbb{Z}$ as the coefficient ring, our proof of Theorem~\ref{t1.10} works for any ring as well).